A Family Guarantee can help homebuyers enter the property market sooner.

 Our Mobile Lending Managers can assist you by phone, email, video call or home visit and will work with you to determine which option suits you best.

 Struggling to save up enough of a deposit to buy your first home or first investment property?
 Then our Family Guarantee could be just the thing to get you into a place you can call your own.
 Our Family Guarantee enables first home buyers with limited savings to enter the property market sooner*.

 Here's how it works – If your parents or other family members have equity in their home, investment property or have a Term Deposit with Credit Union SA, you can use that equity or investment to guarantee a portion of your loan.

 Which family members can provide a Family Guarantee?

-Credit Union SA will consider provision of guarantees by other immediate family members where a guarantee from the above-mentioned family members would not be appropriate.
+Credit Union SA will consider the provision of guarantees by other immediate family members where a guarantee from the above-mentioned family members would not be appropriate.